owenBeresford/extra-panda/README.md

 ### Engineering changelog

 - **_NOTE_** Commits at the start of this project are completely meaningless, as its just when I moved the code back to my dev machine.
 They are meaningless duration markers, rather than feature markers.
 - Some of these unit tests are less meaningful than others, regrettably (running from Node).
+It would be nice to setup test from a browser.
+To *look* at the UX (as in, I am being the success/ fail criterion), I did some manual testing
 - Use new language features (ADD a few KB of source) without jQuery (DROP >300KB of source).
 Dropping jQuery, as "select downloaded features" feature has been removed from https://jquery.com
 - Drop unused features.
 This makes everything less confusing and more readable.
 - With JS modules, have less functions inside functions, so unit tests are easier.
 Improve unit-test coverage as its now feasible (rather than behaviour testing).